mpv-player/mpv/DOCS/man/options.rst

     The general format for absolute times is ``[[hh:]mm:]ss[.ms]``.
 If the time is given with a prefix of ``+`` or ``-``, the seek is relative from the start or end of the file.
+(Since mpv 0.14, the start of the file is always considered 0.)

     ``pp%`` seeks to percent position pp (0-100).